Mount Vernon Ladies' Association

-Cunningham appointed 30 vice regents nationwide – one woman per state – who together raised $200,000 to purchase the property (equivalent to $4.1 million in 2003 dollars).
+Cunningham appointed 30 vice regents in the country, with one woman per state, who together raised $200,000 to purchase the property (equivalent to $4.1 million in 2003 dollars).
 The MVLA took over operation of the Mount Vernon estate on February 22, 1860, and opened the site as a museum.
 Through historic preservation of a national symbol, the Mount Vernon Ladies' Association hoped to transcend or "heal" the sectional divisions that were deepening over the issue of slavery in the United States.
 During the American Civil War, the MVLA's restoration efforts were put on hold, but resumed in 1866.

 Today, the MVLA continues its original mission, relying solely on private contributions, and is overseen by a board of regents made up of women from 27 states.

 Background

 After the deaths of George Washington in 1799 and his widow Martha in 1802, Mount Vernon remained in the Washington family for three generations.
 John Augustine Washington III, a great grandnephew of George Washington, eventually inherited the property, but he could not afford to maintain it.
 By the mid-1800s, the iconic Mansion House Farm had fallen into disrepair.
 In 1853, he offered to sell the estate to the Commonwealth of Virginia, which refused because the asking price was too high.
 John Augustine Washington also offered to sell Mount Vernon to the federal government, but key members of Congress argued that the government should not be responsible for preserving every historical site.

 According to popular legend, on a moonlit night in 1853, Louisa Bird Cunningham was riding a steamboat on the Potomac River, when the ferry captain sounded the horn as they passed Mount Vernon.
 Cunningham, the mistress of Rosemont Plantation in South Carolina, was appalled to see the badly deteriorated condition of Washington's home.
 Writer Gerald W. Johnson later described the sight she saw:The paint was peeling from the walls, the roof was sagging, at least one of the great pillars along the front had collapsed and been replaced by scantlings, the lawn was waist-high in rioting weeds.
 It was a picture of neglect, decay, and desolation, and the passenger could not get it out of her mind.

 Cunningham had the idea that the site should be repaired and preserved as a national "shrine."
 The next day, Louisa wrote to her daughter, Ann Pamela Cunningham.
 According to the MVLA, she said: If the men of America have seen fit to allow the home of its most respected hero to go to ruin, why can't the women of America band together to save it?Galvanized by her mother's words, 37-year-old Ann Pamela Cunningham decided to take up the cause of rescuing and restoring Mount Vernon.
 The younger Cunningham, who suffered from chronic pain as the result of a horseriding accident, ignored the advice of friends and other relatives who initially tried to dissuade her in light of her poor health.